 - Take syrup two times daily to support seasonal wellness.

 You can get elderberry supplements in many forms, including elderberry lozenges, elderberry gummies, and elderberry liquid extracts.
 You can also purchase standardized elderberry syrup if you don’t wish to make your own.
 Elderberry is safe enough for children, although those under one year shouldn’t take syrup made with honey.
-You can also find elderberry in immune system supplements that combine the best immune-boosting ingredients.
+You can also find elderberry in supplements that combine the best immune-boosting ingredients.
+I recommend Global Healing's Plant-Based Immune Boost, a Raw Herbal Extract™ featuring elderberry along with Echinacea, olive leaf extract, pine bark, enokitake, and birch polypore mushrooms.

 Points to Remember